rsksmart/devportal-1.0/rif/multisig/sdk/erc721/erc721_transactions.md

 Parameters:

 - `operator: string` - the address allowed/forbidden to execute transfer operations on behalf of the owner's tokens
-- `approved: boolean` - true to allow the operator to execute the operations of behalf of the owner, false to disallow the approval
+- `approved: boolean` - set to `true` to allow the operator to execute the operations on behalf of the owner, can be set to `false` to disallow the approval.

 > **IMPORTANT**: See [ERC721 setApprovalForAll method](https://eips.ethereum.org/EIPS/eip-721)